hhheath/phq-text-notifier/README.md

 git clone https://github.com/hhheath/phq-text-notifier.git
 ```

 Create and start a virtual environment...

+**Note:** This step is not required if you plan to run this as a CRON job.
+Instead, the requirements will need to be installed for the system user that will be running the cron.

 ```shell
 python -m venv .venv